 In conclusion, India’s demographics alone provide a major consumer and business supplier, generating future demand of localized content.

-Regardless of which languages you choose, you will eventually have to add new ones as your content formats multiply and your pool of potential customers grows across the globe.
+Regardless of which languages you choose, you will eventually have to add new ones as your pool of potential customers grows across the globe.

 The language landscape is also evolving permanently.
-For example, Consumer Barometer shows that Malaysia has the highest number of people who use smartphones as their primary device to connect to the internet.
-So, Malay could soon be considered a popular language for mobile app translation.
+Good proof of this is Malaysia, with the highest number of people who use smartphones as their primary device to connect to the internet.
+So, Malay could soon be considered a popular language for mobile app localization and website translation.

-Similarly, the same CSA Research mentioned previously showed Thai, Indonesian and Persian are rising fast due to increasing internet adoption pushed by their respective countries’ governments and should become relevant for businesses providing marketing content online very soon.
+CSA Research showed Thai, Indonesian and Persian are rising fast due to increasing internet adoption pushed by their respective countries’ governments and should become relevant for businesses providing marketing content online very soon.

 These 10 languages will help initiate global growth, but if combined with a digital strategy that manages content in a multilingual context, you have turned global content management into a competitive advantage.